RajanSandha/auto_blog/_posts/2025-06-11-top-4-organic-sheets-of-2025-sleep-soundly-sustain.md

 !

-Known for their **organic mattresses**, Avocado also makes luxurious **organic cotton sheets** [link to Avocado].
+Known for their **organic mattresses**, Avocado also makes luxurious **organic cotton sheets**.
 These **sateen sheets** have a silky smooth finish that feels like sleeping on silk or satin.
 Made from 100% GOTS-certified **organic cotton** from India, these **sheets** also have the Made Safe certification, ensuring they're free from harmful chemicals.
 The 600-thread-count version is less breathable and better for those who aren't **hot sleepers**.

 *   **Material:** **Organic Cotton**
 *   **Certifications:** GOTS, Made Safe